Contents

-The National Disability Insurance Scheme (NDIS) provides services and support for people living with a disability.
-If your business either provides services to NDIS participants or discloses NDIS information to third parties, then you will require an NDIS Consent Form
+The National Disability Insurance Scheme (NDIS) provides essential services and support for people living with a disability.
+In 2025, if your business provides services to NDIS participants or discloses NDIS information to third parties, you will require an NDIS Consent Form to ensure that you meet the latest legislative requirements.
+This updated document helps you comply with current privacy laws and NDIS guidelines, giving both you and your clients clarity and security.

 Circumstances in which you may require an NDIS consent form include:

-Consent can be given verbally, however this is much harder to prove.
-A written document not only provides security but also clearly states the rights and limitations of the consent.
+While consent can be given verbally, proving such an agreement is difficult.
+A written document not only offers tangible security but also clearly sets out the scope, rights, and limitations associated with the consent.

 Our NDIS Consent Form package includes:

-• Drafting an NDIS Consent Form in accordance with your requirements
+- Drafting an NDIS Consent Form that meets your requirements and aligns with 2025 legislation.

-• Phone consultations (up to 60 minutes) with a Sprintlaw lawyer who will take your instructions, advise you on the legal issues you need to know and answer your questions about the document
+- Up to 60 minutes of phone consultation with a Sprintlaw lawyer, who will take your instructions, advise you on the pertinent legal issues, and answer any questions you may have.

-• 1 complimentary amendment to the final draft we provide you, as long as you request the amendment within 10 business days of us delivering the final draft
+- One complimentary amendment to the final draft, provided you request the change within 10 business days of delivery.

 Next Steps

-To ensure your business is meeting all it’s legal obligations, get a consent form prepared by one of our lawyers today.
+To ensure your business meets all its legal obligations under the updated 2025 guidelines, get a consent form prepared by one of our experienced lawyers today.
+You might also consider exploring our contract drafting services for a comprehensive approach to your legal documentation.

 Get in touch now!